 Also of interest is that Woodsboro has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small town, Woodsboro doesn't have a public transportation system that people use for their commute.
+Woodsboro is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Woodsboro is a very ethnically-diverse town.
 The people who call Woodsboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodsboro residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Woodsboro include German, Other Subsaharan African, Irish, English, and Italian.